Thermometers with 2 Decimal Place Accuracy: A Deep Dive into Precision Measurement

 -

 Thermocouple Thermometry: A thermocouple utilizes the Seebeck effect, where a voltage is generated at the junction of two dissimilar metals when there's a temperature difference.
 This voltage is directly proportional to the temperature difference, allowing for temperature measurement.
-However, the relationship is not always perfectly linear, and compensation techniques might be required for high accuracy.
+Still, the relationship is not always perfectly linear, and compensation techniques might be required for high accuracy.

 -